Occupational Requirements Survey: Presentation

 - Helping insurance companies assess risk management

 - Assisting temporary-help firms to properly match an employee to job openings

-The complete set of 2018 ORS data can be found at www.bls.gov/ors/#data.
+The complete set of 2018 ORS data can be found at https://www.bls.gov/ors/data.htm.
 On-screen query tools and flat files are available for data users.
 Flat files can be downloaded at https://download.bls.gov/pub/time.series/or/, which also includes a description of these files and the structure of ORS series.
-In addition, a complete ORS dataset is available which includes all current data as well as occupational profiles, which provide an overview of the job requirements.
+In addition, occupational profiles providing an overview of job requirements for a specific occupation are available.

 Although the occupational requirements data may have many uses, it is important to remember the estimate limitations.
 The data are subject to sampling error, which may cause deviations from the results that would be obtained if the actual requirements for jobs in all establishments could be used.
 Nonsampling error is present in surveys as well.
 See the Calculation section for more information.
 Also, the current imputation process used by ORS remains under development and may be refined in the future.
 To assist users in ascertaining the reliability of the ORS estimates, standard errors are available with the estimates released through the public data query tools and complete ORS dataset.

 Last Modified Date: April 30, 2019